bhavanas-jpg/cashRegister_app/README.md

-# cashRegister_app
+# Cash Register Manager

+### About:

+This is an application to know how many notes of currency 1,5,10,20,100,500,2000 to return to the customer.
-#### This app made with Vanilla Js.User need to enter bill amount and the amount given by customer this app will say lowest number of notes that must be returned to the customer.
+This app takes input of bill amount and cash given by customer.
+And shows output of no of notes to return.

+### Programming Language:

+App is created in Html, Css and Vanilla JS.
+Hosted on netlify..
 #### Do you like to look at it.
 [Here's is the link](https://cash-register-app-neog.netlify.app/)